townsend75/hangman-game/readme.md

 Thanks again to my mentor, Sheryl, who always manages to calm me down and get me on the right track, without ever directly feeding me the answer!

+## Deployment

+The game is deployed on the Code institue Heroku mock terminal.
+Steps for deployment:
+- Copy repository from Github.
+- Create a new account and then a new application on Heroku
+- Set the buildpacks python and NodeJs in that order -Link the heroku app to the repository
+-Delpoy the app on Heroku